palm86/palm86.github.io/_posts/2016-09-05-phoenix-for-djangonauts.md

 going into details, the problem lends itself well to functional thinking in the sense that state is passed form function to function, transforming the data along the way.
-Therefore, although any language/framework pair would in principle do, the team chose Elixir/Phoenix with the believe that the language in which you solve the problem should be as close as possible to the domain of the problem.
+Therefore, although any language/framework pair would in principle do, the team chose Elixir/Phoenix with the belief that the language in which you solve the problem should be as close as possible to the domain of the problem.

-Of course, one of the biggest selling points for functional languages is their performance and concurrency, while one of the biggest drawbacks is arguably their syntax and poor productivity.
+Of course, one of the biggest selling points of functional languages is their performance and concurrency, while one of the biggest drawbacks is arguably their syntax and poor productivity.
 In many respects these pro's and con's are complementary to what languages such as Python has to offer.
 Python/Django has turned out to